-The commission is chaired by India’s prime minister and consists of a deputy chairman as well as several full-time members.
+India’s prime minister chairs the commission which consists of a deputy chairman as well as several full-time members.
 Each of the numerous divisions of the commission, corresponding to sectors of the national economy and society, is headed by a senior officer.
 The divisions include education, health, infrastructure, science, financial resources, industry, social welfare, rural development, and water resources.

 Composition of the Planning Commission

 - Chairman – Prime Minister; presided over the meetings of the Commission

 - Deputy Chairman – de facto executive head (full-time functional head);

 - Responsible for the formulation and submission of the draft Five-Year Plan to the Central cabinet.